alexanderaleskin/telegram_django_bot/README.rst

 Telegram Django Bot Bridge
 ============================

 This library provides a Python interface for creating Telegram Bots.
-This library is created as a decision for development medшum or big bots (where there a lot of logic) on Python.
 It standardizes coding approach in the best practice of the web development.
 The library combines `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides extra powerful utilities based on this libraries.

-By simple combining of  `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_ you will get next opportunities:

-Python-Telegram-Bot:
+Normally, Python-Telegram-Bot gives next opportunities for bot creating:

 * Python Interface for communication with Telegram API;
 * Web-sevice for get updates from telegram;

-Django:
+and Django:

 * Django ORM  (communication with Database);
 * Administration panel for management.